Thomas Polk Park

-Thomas Polk Park is located in Charlotte, North Carolina, and comprises the west quadrant of Independence Square, at the intersection of Trade and Tryon Streets.
-Named for Thomas Polk, a founding father of Charlotte and was among the residents and officials of Mecklenburg County who drafted and adopted the Mecklenburg Resolves.
+Thomas Polk Park was located in Charlotte, North Carolina, and comprised the west quadrant of Independence Square, at the intersection of Trade and Tryon Streets.
+Named for Thomas Polk, a founding father of Charlotte and among the residents and officials of Mecklenburg County who drafted and adopted the Mecklenburg Resolves.

 History

 Appointed by the Charlotte Mecklenburg Planning Commission, in 1993 Danadjieva & Koenig Associates designed the award - winning Thomas Polk Park - the main open space of the city's business district.
-The $1.2 million project celebrates Charlotte's historic location, the Square, the site of Native American crossroads, and The Declaration of Independence.
+The $1.2 million project celebrated Charlotte's historic location, the Square, the site of Native American crossroads, and The Declaration of Independence.
 The park's fountains, plantings and pavings lead to the Square at the intersection of Trade and Tryon Streets.

 Design and features

 Park features a 30 ft cascading waterfall fountain.

 The park was designed with strong diagonal lines crossing the intersection to reinforce the streets grid.
 Designed as a respite for Uptown workers to enjoy a break in their day and a refreshment amongst lush plantings and a 30 ft cascading waterfall.
-The park had also incorporated a relief map in bronze and granite shows Charlotte in 1780, at the Battle of Charlotte.
-Red granite in various shades reflects the Piedmont's distinctive red clay.
-Patterns inspired by Indian motifs connect the four corners and recall Trade and Tryon as Indian paths.
-Granite pillars 25 ft high act as gateways and, with carved dates and figures, memorialize historic events.
+The park had also incorporated a relief map in bronze and granite showing Charlotte in 1780, at the Battle of Charlotte.
+Red granite in various shades reflected the Piedmont's distinctive red clay.
+Patterns inspired by Indian motifs connected the four corners and recalled Trade and Tryon as Indian paths.
+Granite pillars 25 ft high acted as gateways and, with carved dates and figures, memorialized historic events.

 It had trees and water features along the edge of the park, with low granite ledges for sitting.
 The open area had been used as stage for musical performances and other events.
-Carved reliefs of historic figures, such as Revolutionary War Gen. Nathaniel Greene, are behind the water.
-Mini-museum beneath the cascade has exhibits on historical subjects such as gold mining, along with an information booth and Ticketron outlet.
+Carved reliefs of historic figures, such as Revolutionary War Gen. Nathaniel Greene, were behind the water.
+A mini-museum beneath the cascade had exhibits on historical subjects such as gold mining, along with an information booth and Ticketron outlet.